nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 !!! tip

-    Setting this field is key to working with sample sheet validation and channel generation, as described in the next section of the nf-validation docs.
+    Setting this field is key to working with sample sheet validation and channel generation, as described in the next section of the nf-schema docs.

 These schema files are typically stored in the pipeline `assets` directory, but can be anywhere.